Matthew 9:34

 Testament of Solomon 26

-26 And I summoned again to stand before me Beelzeboul, the prince of demons, and I sat him down on a raised seat of honour, and said to him: "Why art thou alone, prince of the demons?"
-And he said to me: "Because I alone am left of the angels of heaven that came down.
-For I was first angel in the first heaven being entitled Beelzeboul.
-And now I control all those who are bound in Tartarus.
-But I too have a child, and he haunts the Red Sea.
-And on any suitable occasion he comes up to me again, being subject to me; and reveals to me what he has done, and I support him.
+26 Next, I called again to have Beelzeboul, the prince of demons, stand before me.
+I seated him on a raised seat of honor and asked him, 'Why are you alone, the prince of demons?'
+He replied, 'Because I alone remained of the angels of heaven that came down.
+I was the first angel in the first heaven, known as Beelzeboul.
+And now I command all those who are bound in Tartarus.
+But I also have a child who haunts the Red Sea; whenever he has the opportunity, he comes up to me, being subject to me, and he informs me of what he has done, and I support him.'

 Notes and References